Crazy-Crew/CrazyDocs/docs/plugins/chatmanager/info/chat/formatting.md

 Chat format is a simple yet powerful per-group chat formatting feature where players will automatically be placed in their chat format group, depending on which permission group they are in.
 A default chat format is added so if the players format group doesn’t exist for their permissions rank, they will be placed in the default format group automatically.

-## Requirements
-To use the chat format feature it requires the two plugins Vault and a permissions plugin (I.E. LuckPerms, UltraPermissions, PEX, GroupManager) on your server at all times to run properly.
-The plugin needs these plugins since players are placed in their group automatically, and without vault or a permissions plugin that feature wont work properly and will cause a lot of errors in console.
-Right now chat manager has some checks to see if you are running vault and a permissions plugin on your server.
-If you don't have vault on your server when starting up your server chat manager will tell console that vault is required to use chat manager then the plugin will be disabled.
-Chat Manager also checks for a permissions plugin on startup and will say either "hooked into permissions plugin" or "A permissions plugin is required to use Chat Manager, otherwise errors will occur!" depending if you have one or not.

-As of right now chat manager only checks if you have the permissions plugins LuckPerms, UltraPermissions, PEX, or GroupManager.
-If you are running another permissions plugin that isn't one of those four please let me know, and I'll add a check for that plugin so you don't get that message.
-Chat Manager WILL NOT be disabled if you don't have a permissions plugin.

 ## Understanding Chat Formatting
 This area will help you understand the chat formatting feature as simple as possible.

-This is the main section of the config, I'm gonna try and break it down so everyone can understand it and know how to use it properly.
+This is the main section of the config, I'm going to try and break it down so everyone can understand it and know how to use it properly.
 ```
 Chat_Format: